School & Professional Programs

 Crafting Online Learning Experiences

 Enrollment is now open for our next cohort.
-This five-session professional development course meets on Tuesdays from 7–9 PM starting November 10 and ending December 15 (there is no class on the week of Thanksgiving).
+This five-session professional development course meets once per week from 7–9 PM on Wednesdays from Mar.
+10–Apr.
+7.

 Crafting Online Learning Experiences will teach you to digitally: